kintone-labs/kintone-cli/README.md

 If the flag --quick existed, CLI will use all default variable for other flags.
 You can override some by setting its flag like:
 ``
-kintone-node-cli create-template --quick --type Plugin ``
+kintone-cli create-template --quick --type Plugin
+``

 If value is set for flag --preset, CLI will use preset variable to create folder.
 If both flag --preset and --quick is set, the config will be merge from both --quick config and --preset config.